bruno-chavez/go-microservice-template/README.md

 Redis as a session store with [redistore](https://github.com/boj/redistore).

-+ Ready to use Relational Database to store user and domain data with PostgreSQL, [lib/pq](https://github.com/lib/pq) as the driver and [sqlx](https://github.com/jmoiron/sqlx) to help with the raw queries.
++ Ready to use Relational Database connection to store user and domain data with PostgreSQL, [lib/pq](https://github.com/lib/pq) as the driver and [sqlx](https://github.com/jmoiron/sqlx) to help with the raw queries.

++ Migration file for a `user` table.
+Currently no automatic way of running this files is provided.

 + Safely hashes and salts user passwords with the official [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) implementation.